ETHCF/beth/CONTRIBUTING.md

 - Use OpenZeppelin primitives where appropriate
 - No ownership, no upgradeability, no privileged access
 - Keep code minimal, explicit, and readable; avoid unnecessary complexity
+ - All Solidity files must use MIT SPDX.
+Keep a single SPDX header at the top.

 ## Tests layout
 - Unit: `test/unit/*.t.sol`